stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 Note, that the `if then else` expression always returns a value and therefore, the `else` branch cannot be dropped.
-This is different to the behavior in typical imperative languages, where `if` is a statement with possible side effects.
+This is different from the behavior in typical imperative languages, where `if` is a statement with possible side effects.

 ### Exercises